nfelt14/tm_devices/docs/basic_usage.md

 ## VISA backend selection

-The `DeviceManager` can be configured to use VISA backends from different VISA implementations.
+The [`DeviceManager`][tm_devices.DeviceManager] can be configured to use VISA backends from different VISA implementations.

 <!--codeinclude-->
 [](../examples/miscellaneous/visa_connection_selectivity.py)